Which is the best small phone?

 Is it best to buy phones on contract or outright?

 If you can afford it, we’d recommend buying a phone outright as it’ll cost you less overall over two years, the standard length of a phone contract.
-But contracts exist to help you spread the cost, and you might be able to get a higher-end phone if you opt for one, but make sure not to bankrupt yourself either way.
+However, contracts exist to help you spread the cost and might enable you to get a higher-end phone.
+Either way, make sure not to bankrupt yourself.

 How we picked the best small smartphones

-We have fully tested and reviewed each of the small phones we’ve picked out in this list.
-You can read about our phone testing methods here and click through to the full review of each phone to read more in-depth information as you go.
+We have fully tested and reviewed each of the small phones in this list.
+You can read about our phone testing methods here and click through at the end of each entry to read the phone’s full review.

 1. iPhone 11 Pro